Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 • 2012: The 2012 Escape is the best we’ve seen yet, with a much more acceptable complaint history.
 The main complaint about this model is that the rear window often leaks during lousy weather.
 As the mechanical issues progressed, the 2012 Escape experienced fewer complaints than in previous years.

 • 2017-2021: Data for these years is limited, with cars in circulation for less than five years.
 However, transmission and engine problems in the Ford Escape were still present between 2017 and 2021.
 Therefore, we cannot recommend or rule out these years.
-Make sure you thoroughly check your background before buying a Ford Escape from one of these years.
+Ensure you thoroughly check your background before buying a Ford Escape from one of these years.

 Best Ford Escape Years: For used car options